-47. The market for AI services may be concentrated, with consequential implications for the market power of individual providers.
+51. The market for AI services may be concentrated, with potential implications for the market power of individual providers.
 Insurers should make regular assessments of the extent to which the insurer's reliance on an AI service provider may pose a risk to their business.
-They should consider the related operational risk and the steps that could be taken to mitigate this risk, including a comprehensive exit plan that should consider the potential circumstances and triggers under which such a plan may need to be enacted.9
+They should consider the related operational risk and the steps that could be taken to mitigate this risk, including a comprehensive exit plan that should consider the potential circumstances and triggers under which such a plan may need to be enacted.11 Concentration risks in third-party AI services could also cause concern for supervisors, given the potential for systemic implications if there was an operational issue with that third party.
+Supervisors should monitor such concentrations and be aware of the breadth of insurers that could be impacted.
+Moreover, insurers should develop and regularly test contingency plans that detail specific steps to maintain business continuity in the event of a third-party AI service provider failure, including transitioning to alternative systems or manual processes where necessary.